usazehan/fde-take-home-risk-alerts/README.md

 ### ARR threshold behavior

 The threshold is applied **only when ARR is present**.
-A missing ARR (`null`) is treated as unknown, not as low ARR, so accounts with incomplete data are not silently dropped:
+A missing ARR (`null`) is treated as unknown, so accounts with incomplete data are not silently dropped:

 - `arr = 50000` → included (≥ 25000)